-Our stocking policy is to maintain a good head of 2lb+ Trout and re-stock regularly.
+Our stocking policy is to maintain a good head of 2lb+ Trout and we re-stock regularly.
+So, for those dishonest anglers, paying for two fish and taking four, or paying for "catch and release" and taking two fish.
 In 2010 all Trout Pools were also stocked with a head of small Brown Trout in each lake.
 These must be returned back to the water alive and not taken off-site?

 The Trout lakes are:-

-• Derwen is about 18ft deep with a good stock of 2lb+ Rainbows, 2lb+ Blues.
+• Derwen is about 13ft deep with a good stock of 2lb+ Rainbows, 2lb+ Blues.
 There are a few trees around the lake.

-• Pallen is up to 8ft deep with a good stock of 2lb+ Rainbows and Blues.
+• Pallen is 6-8ft deep also with a good stock of 2lb+ Rainbows and Blues.
 There are a number of difficult casting spots and several good clear areas.
 The narrows of Pallen will require side-casting to fish, but this often rewards the persistent angler with cracking sport.